DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 The cell's row.

 ##### field(cellInfo.rowIndex): Number
-The index of the row the cell belongs to.
+The index of the row to which the cell belongs.
 Begins with 0 on each page.
 Group rows are included.
 Refer to the [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/') topic for more information on row indexes.

 ##### field(cellInfo.summaryItems): Array<any>